Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Introduction

-A growing literature studies DART spreads and virtual bidding from both predictive and structural perspectives, emphasizing the role of congestion, risk premia, and limits to arbitrage in two-settlement electricity markets \cite{longstaff2004electricity}.
+A growing literature studies DART spreads and virtual bidding from both predictive and structural perspectives, emphasizing the role of congestion, risk premia, and limits to arbitrage in two-settlement electricity markets.
 Early empirical work documents the prevalence and economic drivers of DART price deviations and the role of congestion and forecast errors in shaping these spreads \cite{borenstein2002measuring}.
-Subsequent studies examine the profitability and limits of virtual bidding strategies, emphasizing the importance of transaction costs, market power, and convergence effects.
+Price dynamics in electricity markets are also shaped by spillovers from related commodity markets such as natural gas, coal, and carbon emissions \cite{ioannidis2025spillovers}.
+From an empirical standpoint, extreme DART events are documented to be short-lived, clustered, and closely linked to binding network constraints and unexpected demand shocks \cite{christensen2012forecasting, liebl2013modeling, sandhu2016electricity, sandhu2016ontario, deschatre2020estimating}.
+This clustering has in particular motivated self-exciting point-process (Hawkes-type) models for spike occurrences in electricity prices \cite{christensen2009never,herrera2014modeling,clements2015modelling,eyjolfsson2018self,deschatre2022electricity}.
+More broadly, the statistical modelling of electricity prices has attracted significant attention, with approaches ranging from fundamental equilibrium models arising from the intersection of aggregate supply and demand curves, with local properties of the bid stack governing price sensitivity to quantity shocks \cite{howison2009stochastic}, to reduced-form time-series specifications \cite{ioannidis2021electricity}.
 More recently, machine-learning approaches have been applied to electricity price and DART forecasting, showing that extreme price dislocations can be predicted with economically meaningful accuracy \cite{lago2021forecasting,galarneau2022foreseeing,wang2024deeplearningbasedelectricityprice,forgetta2025dart}.
-From a structural perspective, electricity prices are often modeled as arising from the intersection of aggregate supply and demand curves, with local properties of the bid stack governing price sensitivity to quantity shocks \cite{howison2009stochastic}.
-Related structural approaches that jointly model load and price dynamics for risk management and hedging in electricity markets include \cite{coulon2013model,ernstsen2017hedging}, and complementary model-based formulations of strategic bidding and intraday trading can be found in \cite{aid2016optimal,morri2024learning}.
+Among these, \cite{galarneau2022foreseeing, wang2024deeplearningbasedelectricityprice, forgetta2025dart} also examine the profitability and limits of virtual bidding strategies, emphasizing the importance of transaction costs, market power, and convergence effects.
+Other more structural approaches that jointly model load and price dynamics for risk management and hedging in electricity markets include \cite{coulon2013model,ernstsen2017hedging}, and complementary model-based formulations of strategic bidding and intraday trading can be found in \cite{aid2016optimal,morri2024learning}.